 Tired while driving?
-Check out these 5 essential on-road tips
+Read these 6 vital on-road tips

 Hitting the road for a break is an Australian institution.
-We love to travel.
-And when taking a road trip, safety is paramount.
+And when taking a road trip, arriving safely at your holiday destination should be your main priority.

 One thing that can impact this safety is driving while tired.
-Driver fatigue contributes to around 20% of road crashes in Victoria alone.
+Tiredness, including drowsy driving, is a contributing factor in 16-20% of all road crashes in Victoria alone.

-With than in mind, we have put together these important safe-driving tips in partnership with the Transport Accident Commission (TAC) that can help prevent driving while drowsy.
+So, we have put together these important safe-driving tips in partnership with the Transport Accident Commission (TAC) that can help prevent driving tired.

 Because when we wish you safe travels, we mean it.